 In fact, 67% of viewers report that video quality is the absolute most important aspect when watching a live video stream.

 With two-thirds of viewers stating this preference, it would be foolish not to invest the time, energy, and resources into improving live video streaming quality.
 Luckily, simple changes make a huge difference when it comes to the quality of your stream.

 How to Live Stream in HD

 Improved technology and faster internet speeds mean that broadcasting HD live streaming is easier to achieve than ever before.
-However, there are several factors that affect the delivery of HD live streaming to your viewers.
+However, several factors affect the delivery of HD streaming to your viewers.

 The two main factors that contribute to the picture clarity of your live stream are your upload speeds and your viewers’ internet speed.

 Let’s talk about how each of these individually contributes to a High-definition stream and what you can do to keep these parts moving.

 Video delivery depends on a few factors, spanning the broadcasting to the viewing side of the equation.
 Two main factors that yield a “laggy” or “choppy” video include the viewer’s bandwidth and the broadcaster’s internet speed.

 To get the best quality HD live stream, video broadcasters must pay attention to their own upload speeds.
 In general, you want the upload speed of your connection to be at least double that of the anticipated stream.
 In theory, you can raise this speed up to 80% of the internet’s connection speed.

 However, you’ll need to test the live stream at those levels first to make sure it’s successful.